d4t4cr0c/express-serverless/README.md

 - **Cold Starts**: ~100-500ms for Node.js functions
 - **Rate Limits**: Based on Vercel plan limits

+⚠️ **Important**: Vercel's **Hobby plan** has a limit of **12 serverless functions per deployment**.
+If you encounter deployment errors about exceeding the function limit, you may need to upgrade to Vercel's Pro plan.

 ## 🔧 Environment Variables

 | Variable | Description | Required | Example |